-Female Genital Mutilation: A Persistent Cultural Scourge - Vanguard News
+Female genital mutilation: A persistent Cultural Scourge - Vanguard News

 Her attempt to prevent her daughters from being subjected to this archaic tradition of circumcision has made her to leave the shore of the country.
 To make the matter worse, the law enforcement agencies and Human Right and Protection agencies had failed to assure her of protection of lives and properties because her in-laws are always having their ways.
 They are quite influential.
 This is shocking to Abisola and vowed never to allow what happened to her to happen to her daughters.

-Several letters had been sent to her parents residing in Abeokuta Ogun State threatening to deal with them diabolically for supporting and covering their daughter.

-Report reaching me shows that they have sent delegates to their apartment in one of the estates at Ipaja, a suburb of Lagos and carted away all their belongings immediately after her ‘disappearance’.
-The threat from her mother-in-law and the families had gotten worse despite all the appeal from their son to desist from this barbaric act.
+Report reaching me shows that they have sent delegates to their apartment in one of the estate at Ipaja, a suburb of Lagos and carted away all their belongings immediately after her ‘disappearance’.
+The threat from her mother in law and the families had gotten worse despite all the appeal from their son to desist from this barbaric act.